How to talk to your community about the campaign

 It depends on the measures installed and the cost of energy.
 But even basic measures can save people significant money.
 Loft or cavity wall insulation, for example, will each save a household around 20% on its bills and pay for themselves in a few years.

-Currently it costs £450 more per year to heat a home rated Energy Performance Certificate (EPC) D than a home rated EPC C, and £1,350 more for a home rated EPC E. Bringing all homes up to EPC C standard in England would save householders £10.2 billion in energy costs each year.
+In 2023 it cost £320 more per year to heat a home rated Energy Performance Certificate (EPC) D than a home rated EPC C, and £560 more for a home rated EPC E. Bringing all homes up to EPC C standard in England and Wales would have saved householders £5.3 billion in energy costs each year.

 With energy costs currently so high, even expensive measures such as installing solar panels may pay themselves back within a handful of years.
 The Energy Saving Trust has useful content and price estimates for different measures, including estimated cost savings.